-CCM210 Creative Activities
+CCM210

 This course is designed to promote creative awareness in all areas of an early childhood curriculum.
 The course will discuss how to create a developmentally appropriate curriculum without sacrificing academic rigor.
-It will also discuss social-emotional development and cognitive development for children ages 0-8 years old.
+It will also discuss social-emotional development and cognitive development for infants, toddlers, and preschoolers.
 The curriculum will assist students with strategies to create meaningful interactions and learning to life in the classroom.
 The content will cover selected topics and themes that include music, art, science, math, social studies, and health.
+This course is focused on CDA Competency Standard 2: Functional Area 7: Creativity.